jlan84/binomial-tests-assignent/assignment.md

   - Calculate the p-value associated with the stated null and alternate hypothesis.
   - Decide whether to reject the null hypothesis.

 1. Muriel still insists she can tell if you poured milk into tea before or after the hot water.
 To prove her point, she goes to goodwill and purchases ALL of their mugs, 137 in total.
-It take all day, but you manage to randomly make cups of tea milk or water first in all the mugs, and test her on all of them.
+It take all day, but you manage to randomly make cups of tea milk or water first in all the mugs, without telling her how many there are of each, and test her on all of them.
 She gets 72 correct.
 Do you believe her now?

 2. You are working on your heelflips (a skateboarding trick).
 Your goal is to land them more than 50% of the time (as in, the true rate you land them is over one half.
 Of course, in any given sample, you may learn more or less than that ideal).
 You attempt 122 heelflips in a day, and land 72 of them.
 Do you believe you are as good as you want to be?